shatakratu/bash-backup-script/README.md

 ## Description

-A simple Bash script that backs up folders using a JSON config file.
+A simple Bash script to back up folders using a JSON config file.

-Requires jq to parse the config.
+It uses jq to read the config, so make sure jq is installed.

-Archives folders as timestamped .tar.gz files.
+Each folder is saved as a .tar.gz archive with a timestamp.

-Supports multiple backup tasks.
+You can set up multiple backup tasks in the config.

 ## Usage